stillyslalom/bubble_research/readme.md

   230:270
 ```

-The ranges are the x and y pixel dimensions of the cuvette window
+The ranges are the x and y pixel dimensions of the cuvette window.

 The boxes are the x and y pixel dimensions of the maximum-intensity region within the cuvette window

 ## Image requirements